AKASH-2019/pet_bazaar_bd/README.md

 the ecommerce functionality like product view, add to cart, order place, cart details view, order list view along with both admin panel and user panel.
-To run website at first you should install all depandencies which in exist in requirment.txt by "pip3 install -r requirements.txt".
+To run website at first you should install all depandencies which is exist in requirment.txt by "pip3 install -r requirements.txt".
 You also setup a virtual environment in your local machine.
 Then run the project in your local machine by "python3 manage.python3